 Help keep Outschool a safe space for learners, families, and teachers from all backgrounds, beliefs, and locations.
 To that end, we encourage you to watch our Trust and Safety Code of Conduct video with your learner.

 Be kind: Help all learners feel welcome and included.

 Be safe: Keep your personal information private and never ask other learners for theirs (e.g., email address, mailing address, phone number, gamer tags, etc.).

 Be respectful: treat others how you want to be treated.

 We welcome members from all backgrounds, beliefs, and locations and are committed to creating a safe space for our users across all pillars of diversity.

 We will listen to feedback from parents, teachers, and learners, and make changes accordingly.

-We will respond as promptly as possible to questions and issues that arise.
-We appreciate your patience
+We will respond promptly to questions and issues that arise.

 Finally, we ask that all members assume the best intentions in others.
 When something goes wrong, whether it's a technical glitch, an email without a response, or something else, we ask that you share feedback in a constructive way.